Refine your display

 Extend your filters with a cross filter.
 Usually, you filter on a field’s main attribute.
 With a cross filter, you can filter on a variety of the field’s attributes.
 For example, you can filter tests designed by a team by selecting the Teams attribute in the Designer field.

-Look out for the cross-filter arrow button alongside the attributes that support cross filtering.
+Look out for the cross-filter arrow button alongside the fields that support cross filtering.

 In the Backlog and Quality modules: